Gifted-s/Cqrs-sample-nodejs/README.md

 # Cqrs-sample-nodejs

+## Built by Adewumi Sunkanmi
-A complete and simple implementation of CQRS with Event Sourcing all in nodejs [https://github.com/Giftedcooperation/Cqrs-sample-nodejs](https://github.com/Giftedcooperation/Cqrs-sample-nodejs).
+A complete and simple implementation of CQRS with Event Sourcing all in nodejs by Adewumi Sunkanmi [https://github.com/Giftedcooperation/Cqrs-sample-nodejs](https://github.com/Giftedcooperation/Cqrs-sample-nodejs).

 ## Build